StofNet: Super-resolution Time of Flight Network: Experiments

 In relation to RMSE, our StofNet model achieves the overall most precise localization in comparison to the other models.
 As for the Jaccard index, our model attains the highest score, indicating strong alignment in accurately detecting valid echoes within the defined accuracy threshold~$\tau$.
 All models exhibited relatively similar computational performance with inference time in the milliseconds range.

 The super-resolution network proposed by Kuleshov~\textit{et al.}~\cite{kuleshov2017audio} is a heavyweight with respect to its 517M trainable weights.
-This network may serve well for spectral extrapolation as required by processing of audible signals, however, the imbalanced ratio of RMSE and Jaccard versus parameter number in Table~\ref{tab:pala} makes it an unsuitable choice for ToF detection especially on embedded devices.
-One may note the difference in model weights for Kuleshov~\cite{kuleshov2017audio} and Zonzini~\cite{Zonzini:2022} in Tables~\ref{tab:pala} and \ref{tab:chirp}, which are due to varying input lengths of the different datasets.
+This network may serve well for spectral extrapolation as required by processing of audible signals, however, the imbalanced ratio of RMSE and Jaccard versus weight number in Table~\ref{tab:pala} makes it an unsuitable choice for ToF detection.
+One may note the difference in model weights for Kuleshov~\cite{kuleshov2017audio} and Zonzini~\cite{Zonzini:2022} in Tables~\ref{tab:chirp} and \ref{tab:pala}, which are due to varying input lengths of the different datasets.

-The comparison demonstrates the superiority of our proposed StofNet model in terms of precision (RMSE), reliability (Jaccard) and complexity (time and weights) underpinning the effectiveness of our approach and its potential for practical metrology applications.
+The comparison demonstrates that our StofNet model offers an ideal balance in terms of precision (RMSE), reliability (Jaccard) and complexity (time and weights) underpinning its benefits and potential for practical metrology applications.